Mulamba: Formation and name (2015-2018)

-Mulamba (2018-present)
+Mulamba (2018-2020)

 The sextet began writing their own songs after winning, through popular vote, a slot at Vento Festival in São Sebastião, on the coastline of the state of São Paulo, and also the recording of a self-titled album at a Red Bull studio.
 Besides the album, the video clip for "P.U.T.A." also helped to boost their popularity.

 They were planning an EP for the first half of 2017, with Du Gomide as a producer, but in 2018, it wasn't ready yet.
 In 2 November of the same year, their debut album came, featuring Juliana Strassacapa (Francisco, el Hombre) and Lio Soares (Tuyo).

 In October of the same year, they took part in the "Escuta as Minas" (Listen to the Girls) Spotify campaign to provide more visibility to women in Brazilian music.
 The initiative involved Elza Soares, Karol Conka, Maiara &amp; Maraisa, Tiê, Mart'nália, Lan Lan, As Bahias e a Cozinha Mineira and Mulamba themselves for a tribute to Chiquinha Gonzaga, Maysa and Cássia Eller.

 In April 2019, they planned a second album.
 Around the same time, they announced a new song, "Dandara", about violence against travestis and homosexuals.
 In August of the same year, they were the warm-up band of a Pitty show in Curitiba during her Matriz Tour.
 In October, they took part in a show in Florianópolis celebrating the birthday of former Brazilian president Luiz Inácio Lula da Silva, who was in prison back then following corruption accusations.

 During the quarantine imposed by the COVID-19 pandemic, Pisco and Debertolis stayed at the house of a friend in Curitiba.
 Pisco studied musical software and Debertolis composed new songs with Sá via WhatsApp.

+Será Só aos Ares and end of the band (2022-2023)

+In 2022, the group released their second album, Será Só aos Ares (a title that is a palindrome and roughly translates as "[It] Will Be Only to the Airs"), featuring Luedji Luna, BNegão, Kaê Guajajara, MEL (ex-Banda Uó), Caramelows and Agnes.

+In May 2023, the girls announced their disbandment on their Instagram profile, stating that "the time has come to hit the brakes, come back home or leave it, time to rest the heart or make it beat even faster...Let it be a new awakening".
+The band promoted three farewell shows in São Paulo the following month.